TaraMcAllister/saulbass/markdown.md

 Title sequences such as The Walking Dead and The X-Files set the mood for what is to come.
 An idea that Saul Bass first established.
 To us, it seems like common sense but only because nearly every movie and TV-show does it in modern times.
 Our common sense has been engrained in us due to Saul Bass.

 Likewise Saul Bass was also known for using titles sequences of epilogues and prologues helping to establish the story, the world and the characters before it has even begun.
-The most prevalent contemporary example of this is the Game Of Thrones title sequence which show us the known world, focus in on the locations of that particular episode while also communicating the progressive rise and fall of each house as it plays out on the mechanical game board.
+The most prevalent contemporary example of this is the Game Of Thrones title sequence which shows us the known world, focuses in on the locations of that particular episode while also communicating the progressive rise and fall of each house as it plays out on the mechanical game board.

 Allstate Insurance have even got in on the Saul Bass legacy with an ad campaign designed by Leo Burnett/Chicago.
 It sports uneven colours and graphic shapes that mimic the way Bass would utilize graphics.